dimitri/pgloader/docs/batches.rst

 pgloader uses several concurrent tasks to process the data being loaded:

   - a reader task reads the data in and pushes it to a queue,

-  - at last one write task feeds from the queue and formats the raw into the PostgreSQL COPY format in batches (so that it's possible to then retry a failed batch without reading the data from source again), and then sends the data to PostgreSQL using the COPY protocol.
+  - at least one write task feeds from the queue, formats the data into the PostgreSQL COPY format in batches (so that it's possible to then retry a failed batch without reading the data from source again), and then sends the data to PostgreSQL using the COPY protocol.

-The parameter *workers* allows to control how many worker threads are allowed to be active at any time (that's the parallelism level); and the parameter *concurrency* allows to control how many tasks are started to handle the data (they may not all run at the same time, depending on the *workers* setting).

-We allow *workers* simultaneous workers to be active at the same time in the context of a single table.
-A single unit of work consist of several kinds of
-workers:

-  - a reader getting raw data from the source,
-  - N writers preparing and sending the data down to PostgreSQL.

-The N here is setup to the *concurrency* parameter: with a *CONCURRENCY* of 2, we start (+ 1 2) = 3 concurrent tasks, with a *concurrency* of 4 we start (+ 1 4) = 5 concurrent tasks, of which only *workers* may be active simultaneously.
+The parameter *workers* controls how many tables are copied simultaneously.

-The defaults are `workers = 4, concurrency = 1` when loading from a database source, and `workers = 8, concurrency = 2` when loading from something else (currently, a file).
+The defaults are `workers = 4` when loading from a database source and `workers = 8` when loading from a file source.
 Those defaults are arbitrary and waiting for feedback from users, so please consider providing feedback if you play with the settings.

+The parameter *concurrency* controls intra-table parallelism: how many independent reader threads are started per table when *multiple readers per thread* is active.
+It requires *concurrency* to be greater than 1 and the source must support range partitioning (MySQL via primary-key ranges, or PostgreSQL 14+ via ``ctid`` block ranges).
+The default is `concurrency = 1` (a single reader per table).

+Each parallel reader is paired with its own dedicated writer, so with `concurrency = 4` pgloader runs 4 independent reader→writer pipelines for that table simultaneously.
+Each pipeline reads a disjoint range of the source table determined by the *chunk size* option (default 50 MB, converted to rows or blocks depending on the source).

-As the `CREATE INDEX` threads started by pgloader are only waiting until PostgreSQL is done with the real work, those threads are *NOT* counted into the concurrency levels as detailed here.
+As the `CREATE INDEX` threads started by pgloader are only waiting until PostgreSQL is done with the real work, those threads are *NOT* counted into the worker or concurrency levels as detailed here.

 By default, as many `CREATE INDEX` threads as the maximum number of indexes per table are found in your source schema.
-It is possible to set the `max parallel create index` *WITH* option to another number in case there's just too many of them to create.
+It is possible to set the `max parallel create index` *WITH* option to another number in case there are just too many of them to create.